mjordan/islandora_fetch_bags/README.md

 ## To do

-* Provide option to read PIDs from an input file instead of from a Solr query.
+* Provide more user control over contents of bag-info.txt (maybe via plugins?).
 * Document Solr queries, like retieving PIDs for objects updated after a `fgs_lastModifiedDate_dt` value, or all objects in a collection.
 * Add plugins to allow the retrieval or creation of additional files to add to the Bag (such as PREMIS XML) or to fetch books or newspaper issues.
 * Add proper error handling and logging.